7 Historical Books Like Before We Were Yours

 6. Where the Crawdads Sing

 This book is set in North Carolina in the 1960s, and we follow the unique story of Kya.
 She is known as the Marsh Girl in her hometown.
 Kya was abandoned by her family in the swamp of her town when she was seven years old.
-So we follow her grow up to be isolated and very different from everyone else.
-We also see her interact with people for the first time, fall in love, be betrayed all through her very unique lens.
+So we follow her and grow up isolated and very different from everyone else.
+We also see her interact with people for the first time, fall in love, and be betrayed through her unique lens.

 So we see the police investigation, and then the court trial unfolds between realizing Kya’s history and past and identity.
 Like the book Before We Were Yours, it explores the mind of an insular and isolated woman.